 Formal risk assessments are performed annually and in conjunction with any changes to information systems to determine the likelihood and impact of all identified risks.
 The likelihood and impact associated with inherent and residual risk is determined independently, considering all risk categories based on audit results, threat and vulnerability analysis, and regulatory compliance.

 Our HR has a defined screening process for all staff.
-Background checks are performed on all staff who perform operational roles within the production cloud environment.
+Reference checks are obtained with respect to all employees at time of hiring, with criminal and credit background checks for those who perform operational roles with the product cloud environment.

 All staff are required to sign a confidentiality agreement prior to employment to ensure protection of client information for the protection of data.

 Information security awareness training is provided during employee onboarding.
 Specific training is provided for developers on secure coding practices.
 Formal records are maintained for completion of internal staff training.

 Employee terminations and position changes are initiated by department managers.
 Our HR team reviews these requests and submits the request through our ticketing system for de-provisioning and provisioning requirements.

 Our HR team has an employee departure process to ensure all equipment is returned and accounts terminated to ensure that access to production environments is removed.

 A security awareness training program has been established for all contractors, third-party users, and employees and is mandated.
 All individuals with access to confidential and restricted data receive appropriate awareness training and regular updates in organizational procedures, processes, and policies relating to their job function relative to the organization.

 Roles and responsibilities of contractors, employees, and third-party users are documented as they relate to information assets and security.

 User responsibilities are defined within job descriptions for all staff and they are made aware of their roles and responsibilities for: